Tax Filing Information

 TAX FILING OPTIONS

-1. Complete your own tax return.
-Federal AND state (where applicable) Federal Tax Filing: You can file your federal income tax return on your own using the 1040-NR-EZ form: https://form-1040-nr.com.
-Instructions for 2019 filings are not yet updated, but should be updated soon and will be available here: https://form-1040-nr.com State Tax Filing: State and local tax forms vary by state.
-Some states don’t impose income tax and therefore may not require a tax return. https://www.taxadmin.org/state-tax-forms.
+State Tax Filing: State and local tax forms vary by state.
+Some states don’t impose income tax and, therefore, may not require a tax return. https://www.taxadmin.org/state-tax-forms.
 The IRS also provides links and information for filing taxes in your host state.
-If you worked in more than one state, you need to file state taxes for each state in which you worked.
+If you worked in more than one state, you need to file state taxes for each state you worked in.

-2. Employ a tax agent to assist you in filing your tax return/s and to answer any questions you have.
-Sprintax is our recommended provider.
-They provide easy-to-use, online software that ensures compliance with US regulations.
+Sprintax also provides easy-to-use, online software that ensures compliance with US regulations.
 They provide reliable services and they work in partnership with Universities and other J1 programs already.
 Create an account now: https://taxprep.sprintax.com/campstaffusa.
 A member of the Sprintax team will contact you once you’ve created an account.
-If you have any questions, you can email them as well at hello@sprintax.com
+If you have any questions, you can email them as well at [email protected]

 NOTE TO ALL: Be cautious of individuals or companies offering to file your tax returns.
 We’ve been made aware of information provided by the IRS on warning signs of “ghost preparers” and tax scams: